-Improper electrical connection between the tow vehicle and the trailer will result in inoperable lights and electric brakes, and can lead to collision.
+whicle and the trailer will result in inoperable lights and electric brakes, and can lead to collision.
 Before each tow:

-- · Check that the taillights, brakes lights and turn signals work - Check that the electric brakes work by operating the brake controller inside the tow vehicle.
+- Check that the taillights, brakes lights and turn signals work - Check that the electric brakes work by operating the brake controller inside the tow vehicle.